Way back in the mists of time, I conducted a survey of Sportive Cyclist email subscribers, asking them for their biggest frustration with cycling.

 The purpose of this post is to explore the theme of lack of time for cycling, and some of the strategies that we can employ to address it.

 Important note: This post is very much written *at* me, as well as by me.
-Having recently returned to the world of full-time employment, I am grappling with this very issue on at least a weekly (if not daily) basis.
+As a full-time worker, big leagues ‘content creator’, disappointing parent and startling lover, I grapple with this issue on a daily basis.
 I thus do not apologise if the tone strays into ‘preachey’ – I need some good hard preaching to follow my own advice sometimes.

 Initial Thoughts (Wherein I Suggest That We Do Not Actually Lack Time)